Cichla temensis: Distribution

 C. temensis is native to the Orinoco and Rio Negro basins, as well as several smaller rivers in the central Amazon (Uatumã, Preto da Eva, Puraquequara, and Tefé), in Brazil, Colombia, Venezuela, and Guyana.

 Introduction attempts have been made outside its native range, but it has not managed to become established in Florida or Texas due to extreme temperatures.
 In contrast, it has flourished in tropical Singapore and Malaysia.
+The Singaporean population is thought to be reproductive.

 Biology

 The species is benthopelagic, found near the shoreline of lagoons and areas of the main river channel with sandy or rocky banks.
 In its native range, it is essentially restricted to blackwater rivers and their tributaries.
 They are comfortable in waterways with little cover, but non-breeding individuals may shelter near submerged wooden debris to avoid predation.
 The species had mostly been studied during the dry season; its habits during the rainy season are less known.
 C. temensis are largely sedentary, but occasionally, some individuals are known to have migrated across flood plains to other river tributaries during the rainy season.
 They may hunt in schools, which may result in feeding frenzies when encountering prey.